maet3608/nuts-flow/docs/html/_sources/tutorial/nuts_basics.rst.txt

 When implementing new nuts, or Python functions/classes that behave like nuts, the name of the nut should start with an uppercase letter.
-This makes it easy to distibuish standard functions from nuts:
+This makes it easy to distiguish standard functions from nuts:

 >>> from nutsflow import Range, Sum
 >>> Range(5) >> Sum()